redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 }
 ```

-Because I edited the PowerPC interpreter, I had to disable the JIT but the Wii is a pretty modern console, my 7 year old Intel CPU was pretty slow while trying to interpret the 729 Mhz PowerPC CPU of the Wii.
+Because I edited the PowerPC interpreter, I had to disable the JIT but the Wii is a pretty modern console, my 7-year-old Intel CPU was pretty slow while trying to interpret the 729 Mhz PowerPC CPU of the Wii.
 It was unusable.
-I was not confident while trying to interpret the JIT code so I just added a line to disable JIT on branch instruction to `print_serial` :
+I was not confident while trying to understand the JIT code so I just added a line to disable JIT on branch instruction to `print_serial` :

 ```c
 // In Source/Core/Core/PowerPC/Jit64/Jit_Branch.cpp